 Paintings made by local artists are worth buying when you are doing Laos tours.
 They are easy to pick up at night markets and often sold by the river.
 If you wish to meet something of higher quality, go to the local galleries, where works by better-known painters are on display.
 Exhibition held at the Art School of the National University is also a good place to find talent’s paintings.

 It goes a little different from the one you find in Vietnam.
 The truth that Laos is the best place to grow coffee among Southeast Asian countries proves the excellent quality of its coffee products.
 In streets and duty-free shops, Lao coffee is sold like hot cakes.
 So why not try it and bring the flavor home?

 Replica of Antiques

 Since Laos is an ancient country with a long history, antiques are inevitably hot articles that collectors are chasing after.
 For visitors, Lao antiques and Buddhist artifacts are prohibited brought out of the country or they’ll be fined ruthlessly.
-Our suggestion is buy the replica of antiques, such as clothes, carvings, potteries and coins.
+Our suggestion is to buy a replica of antiques, such as clothes, carvings, potteries, and coins.

 1. The best shopping place for visitors in Luang Prabang would be the daily night market along the street of the Royal Palace Museum in the center of town.

 2. While in Vientiane, the morning market is where you can begin a shopping tour of the capital.

 3. Most shops are closed on Sundays.